Hagbarth/LocUtil/README.md

 This is a school project in the course "Pervasive Positioning" at the University of Aarhus in Denmark.

 ##Running the software
-Assuming that you have java installed, go to the `bin` in your terminal and run the following code for the part that you want to run:
+Assuming that you have java installed, go to the `/bin` directory in your terminal and run the following code for the part that you want to run:

 `java wifipositioning.FingerPrintingNN` Will run the fingerprinting software with the nearest neighbor.